wp-plugins/orbisius-just-write/readme.txt

 Please do NOT use the WordPress forums or other places to seek support.

 == Screenshots ==
-1. Shows the author box which allows you to change the author of a forum post
+1. Shows how the editor box looks like.
+Super cool.
-2. Showing how the checkbox is checked off

 == Upgrade Notice ==
 n/a

 == Changelog ==

+= 1.0.1 =
+* Corrections in the readme.

 = 1.0.0 =
 * Initial Release